How to Choose the Best Pool Table to Buy

 How much does a pool table cost

-The cost varies wildly depending on the factors described above.
+A pool table's cost varies wildly depending on the factors described above.
 For a rough idea of what you can expect to pay for a pool table, prices typically range from $2,000 to over $10,000.

 Using this pool table buyers guide to make the perfect purchase